SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

 \subsection{Noise-driven Global Consistency}

-The objects in an aerial image are usually dense and regularly distributed, as shown in Fig.~\ref{fig:intro1}(a).
-We argue that such an arrangement is similar to the structured layout of the text within a document.
+In aerial scenes, objects often exhibit spatial relationships that are not random.
+For instance, vehicles might align along roads, or ships may be arranged in ports.
 The spatial configuration of the object set is implicitly referred to as the layout, conveying the inter-object relationships and the overarching pattern intrinsic to the image.
 Ideally, the layout consistency between the student's and the teacher's predictions will be preserved if each pseudo-label-prediction pair is aligned.
 However, such a condition is too strict and may hurt performance when there are noises in pseudo-labels.
-Therefore, it is reasonable to add the consistency between layouts as an additional \textit{relaxed} optimization objective, encouraging the student to learn information from the teacher from a global perspective.
-Besides, by treating the predictions from students as a global distribution, the relations between these predictions can be regularized implicitly, which provides implicit constraint to the student to some extent.
+Therefore, it is reasonable to add the consistency between layouts as an additional relaxed optimization objective, encouraging the student to learn information from the teacher from a global perspective.
+Besides, by treating the predictions from students as a global distribution, the relations between these predictions can be regularized implicitly, which provides an implicit constraint to the student to some extent.

 The details of our Noise-driven Global Consistency (NGC) are shown in Fig.~\ref{fig:NGC}.
-Given the output of teacher and student, we will treat them as two global distributions.
+Given the output of the teacher and student, we will treat them as two global distributions.
 First, we add different random noises to disturb both the teacher and the student distributions.
 Then, we propose to make multi-perspective alignments from three aspects: 1) aligning distributions between the original teacher and original student; 2) aligning distributions between the disturbed teacher and disturbed student; 3) aligning the transport plans from 1) and 2).
-Applying the multi-perspective alignments is beneficial for maintaining consistency and stability during the learning process.
-In other words, this global constraint makes the output distribution of the student model as close as possible to that of the teacher model despite disturbance.
-It will increase the models' tolerance to minor variations in inputs, i.e., allowing them to more effectively capture the essential features of the unlabeled data without depending on noise or specific details.
+By adding noise to both the teacher’s and student’s global distribution, we encourage the model to focus on global patterns rather than overfitting to noise or minor inconsistencies in the pseudo-labels.
+We argue that this regularization improves generalization, especially when the pseudo-labels are imperfect.
+The multi-perspective alignment ensures consistency at a different global-level perspective, maintaining the overall object structure and preventing the model from relying too heavily on potentially noisy or incorrect pseudo-labels.